andrewctam/redis-clone/README.md

 # Testing
 - Run `cmake -DTest=ON ..` in `redis-clone/build` to build the tests.
-- Change to the directory `redis-clone/build/tests` and execute `./tests` to run the tests
+- In `redis-clone/build/tests` execute `./tests/tests` to run the tests

 # Usage
 - If you built this project from source, go to `redis-clone/build/programs`.
-Otherwise if you downloaded a release, unzip the file, and change to the directory.
+Otherwise if you downloaded a release, unzip the file and enter the unzipped folder.
-- There should be 4 executables:
+- There should be 3 executables:
-    - `./node` to creating a node.
+    - `./node` for creating a worker or leader node.
     - `./client` for starting a client.
     - `./server` for starting worker nodes, a leader node, and a client.
+- For more information about an executable and the args you can pass, run it with the `--help` flag.
 - For a quick start, execute `./server` which will create 1 leader node, 3 worker nodes, and a client using fork and execv system calls.
     - Client messages are sent to stdout, while server messages are sent to stderr.
 If you want to separate the client messages from server messages, redirect stderr such as with `./server 2> file.txt`.
-- For more information about an executable and the args you can pass, run it with the `--help` flag.

 # Commands
 - For a list of commands, see [COMMANDS.md](./COMMANDS.md)